virtualvivek/react-windows-ui/src/lib/README.md

 # Manual Installation
-If you don't want `cra` or `boilerplate` you can manually install it on your porject.
+You can either manually install it on your porject.
 <details>
 <summary><b>See Manual Method</b></summary>
 <br/>